 The Trust, using Firm Capital's 30-year plus experience as a leader in the mortgage lending industry, provides preferred capital secured by multi-family residential real estate properties.
 Preferred capital investments continue to provide attractive, risk adjusted returns for the Trust.
 Preferred capital ranks ahead of equity, and behind secured debt in the capital structure of a real estate investment.
-These types of investments typically generate a higher yield and an overall better risk-adjusted return for the Trust than the underlying real estate when real estate valuations are at a premium vs. the cost of borrowing for the 1st mortgage.
 In the near term, the Trust expects to continue to increase its allocation to this investment class.